reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 We already saw how to write a selector that counts completed todos earlier.
 For the filters values, both the status filter value and the color filters values live in the `state.filters` slice.
 Since this component needs both of them, we can select the entire `state.filters` object.

 As we mentioned earlier, we could put all the input handling directly into `<Footer>`, or we could split it out into separate components like `<StatusFilter>`.
-To keep this explanation shorter, we'll skip the exact details of writing the input handling and assume we've got smaller separate components that just need some data and change handler callbacks.
+To keep this explanation shorter, we'll skip the exact details of writing the input handling and assume we've got smaller separate components that are given some data and change handler callbacks as props.

 Given that assumption, the React-Redux parts of the component might look like this: